yiyej/yiyej.github.io/teaching.md

 - Encadrement de projets ainsi que soutenances dans l'UE Données Massives M2

-**November 2020 - March 2021:** Suivi de stagiaire de Master 2 de Mathématiqes Appliqées et Statistiqes (avec encadrant principal: Jérémie Bigot), Université de Bordeaux:
+**November 2020 - March 2021:**
-Réunions visios hebdomadaires ainsi que les différents échanges par mails.
+Supervision of the research internship of a Master 2 student in Applied Mathematics and Statistics (with main supervisor: Jérémie Bigot), University of Bordeaux:
+Weekly video meetings as well as the various exchanges by email.